ARM-software/psa-api/doc/storage/appendix/sra.rst

       For `DM.EXPOSED` any code running in the :term:`NSPE` has access to the Storage Medium and any driver firmware, and therefore acts as a man in th emiddle, by for example persuading the Storage Service to write to one buffer, and the Storage Medium to read from another.

-      For `DM.AUTHORIZED` a man-in the middle eavesdrops on data in transit.
+      For `DM.AUTHORIZED` a man in the middle eavesdrops on data in transit.

       For `DM.SECURE_LINK` a naive Secure Channel is vulnerable to a man in the middle attack.